daniels1199/simple_whatsapp_bot/README.md

 Requirements:
 - Installed version >= Python3.12

 Modules to install by pip:
 - PyAutoGUI(if you have some issue, install Pillow module too)

-  <p>Obs: There are some native modules in the project, so... you don't need to install it</p>
+<b>Obs:</b> There are some native modules in the project, so... you don't need to install it</p>